a6h15hek/a6h15hek/blogs/the-time-machine.md

 For our cube, it would be seen as a tiny cube appearing.
 It might be so small that it initially appears as a tiny dot to a human.
 As it grows bigger, it becomes visible as a cube, continuing to grow until it reaches its maximum size.
 Then, it shrinks back into a smaller cube, eventually becoming a tiny dot again before disappearing.

-So if in your life if you see anything any object appearing from nowhere and getting bigger in size you can think maybe its traveling.
-Think of it if suppose our time stops and no clock is moving and a object is traveling from future to past it will appears as object apperaing from nowhere and if it want to stop at our time not go further in the past it will just reach to its maximum size and did not shrink. and if it want to go to further in the past it will keep shrinking and appearing in another time.
-So we can assume if we want to create a time machine that can send a object in the past then we have to shrink it but not physically.
-Its mass will be same, it will be like its shrinking in a instance of time and growing in another and vice versa. if it happens so fast as speed of light it can be seen as object got created in a instance. it will be seen like it never grow or shrink it just appeared. its like seeing a land when its empty and now there is multi stories building.
-But there was a huge time and process was there between creating building on land.
+If in your life you see any object appearing from nowhere and getting bigger in size, you should think it is traveling through time.
+Imagine if time stops, and no clock is moving, and an object is traveling from the future to the past.
+It would appear as if the object is emerging from nowhere.
+If it wants to stop at our current time and not go further into the past, it will reach its maximum size and not shrink.
+However, if it intends to go further into the past, it will keep shrinking and reappearing at another point in time.

+From this, we can assume that if we want to create a time machine capable of sending an object into the past, we would need to shrink it—but not physically.
+Its mass would remain the same; it would be as if the object is shrinking in one instance of time and growing in another, and vice versa.

+If this process happens as fast as the speed of light, the object would appear to be created in an instant.
+It would seem as though it never grew or shrank but simply appeared and disappeared.
+It would be like seeing an empty piece of land one moment and a multi-story building the next.
+However, in reality, there was a significant amount of time and a complex process involved in constructing the building on the land.

-Extending this logic, we can also say that
+Extending this logic,
 ```

                       • • • • •